Unisa-Notes/MAT1503/README.md

 - `exercise {title}`: Colored box used to highlight exercises.
 - `indentparagraph`: Indent selected text to the left.
 - `sidenote`: Colored box used to indicate extra information.
+- `theorem`: Colored box used to write mathematical theorems.

 ---